 Between 1820 and 1825, American manufacturers revolutionized glassworking with the invention of steel molds and a fixed-lever press that would shape and pattern glass.
 The first pressed glass goblets were made in the 1840s.

 The reproduction pearl and sawtooth glass plates housed in New York City come in two sizes, 12" dinner and 10" salad.
-The Small Masterpiece Private Collection of authentic Early American Pressed Soda Lime and Flint Goblets and glass plates make
+Combining the authentic Early American Pressed Soda Lime Goblets with the glass plates make a beautiful suite for an event.

 In the early to mid-nineteenth century, celery was considered a luxury.
 When served, the stalks were cut in quarters lengthwise, the leaves curled, and they were placed upright in water in widemouthed vessels.
 Stalks placed in water were the featured centerpiece of tables - small indicators of a home’s status and wealth.
 Advertisements referred to celery containers as vases, stands, or glasses.
 The Celery Vase was replaced by the horizontal Celery Dish once the food became more ordinary and easier to obtain.
 Quantity 39la